 The Department of State’s Travel Advisory states travelers should “reconsider travel to Saudi Arabia due to the threat of missile and drone attacks on civilian facilities.
 Exercise increased caution in Saudi Arabia due to terrorism.”
 The full Travel Advisory is available here.
 The U.S. Mission strongly encourages all U.S. citizens to remain vigilant and to follow the recommended “actions to take” below.

 Actions to Take:

-- Stay informed: Register in the Smart Traveler Enrollment Program (STEP) to receive e-mails about travel and security information, and other messages important to U.S. citizens in Saudi Arabia.
+- Stay informed: Enroll in the Smart Traveler Enrollment Program (STEP) to receive e-mails about travel and security information, and other messages important to U.S. citizens in Saudi Arabia.

 - Follow us on Twitter at @KSA_ACS.

 - Review the Department of State’s Saudi Arabia Travel Advisory.

 - If you see something, say something.
 Notify local authorities immediately if you encounter unusual or suspicious activity.
 The local police can be reached at 999 or 911.
 Ambulances can be reached at 997.
 More emergency contact numbers can be found on our website.